Seeed-Studio/ModelAssistant/docs/introduction/installation.md

 pip3 install -r requirements/inference.txt -r requirements/export.txt
 ```

-If you wish to make changes to EdgeLab and submit them to us, we recommend that you additionally run the following command to facilitate checking your code at commit time.
+If you wish to make changes to [SSCMA](https://github.com/Seeed-Studio/SSCMA) and submit them to us, we recommend that you additionally run the following command to facilitate checking your code at commit time.

 ```sh
 pip3 install -r requirements/tests.txt